Couscous vs quinoa; two powerful foods that can hold their own as part of any meal.

 Traditionally hand rolled to form tiny balls, it is now machine made.

-Eaten mostly in North Africa, it has made its way to the wider Arab world in a limited way.
+Eaten mostly in North Africa, it has made its way to the wider Middle Eastern world in a limited way.

-Eaten in some areas of the Levant, those countries have their own version called moghrabieh.
+Eaten in some areas of the Levant, where countries have their own version, called moghrabieh.

 In that cup you will have six grams of protein, and hardly any grams of fat at all.